Media Events for Best-Selling Author, Don Keith

 MARCH ISSUE OF AMERICAN LEGION MAGAZINE TO FEATURE AMATEUR RADIO ARTICLE BY DON KEITH

 The March 2015 edition of American Legion Magazine will include a feature article about the hobby of amateur radio.
-Written by best-selling author Don Keith N4KC, the article will tell readers of the publication how ham radio remains exciting, important, and relevant, even after one-hundred years of existence and so much technological change.
+Written by best-selling author Don Keith N4KC, the article will tell the 2.3 million readers of the publication how ham radio remains exciting, important, and relevant, even after one-hundred years of existence and so much technological change.
 It will also remind American Legion members about their organization’s own club—The American Legion Amateur Radio Club or TALARC—as well as how its members can get their licenses, establish club stations at more of the 14,000 posts around the country, and more.
 The Legion has an agreement with the Department of Homeland Security for assistance during emergencies and the article talks about how amateur radio meshes well with that effort.

 American Legion Magazine is distributed to the veterans’ organization’s 2.3 million members as well as through other outlets.
 TALARC now has more than 2,000 members.
 Regular on-air nets are held for Legion members who are also hams.
 The club station, K9TAL at American Legion Headquarters in Indianapolis, Indiana, also hosts regular operating events.